Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 There is an entire team known as the Soviet Super Soldiers.
 The other members of the team include Vanguard, Darkstar, Gremlin, the Crimson Dynamo, and Ursa Major —who are members but not creations through a supersoldier program.

-This happens when the program is looking for other ways to make meta-humans.
-After Steve Rogers had abandoned Captain America’s mantle in the nineties, the government turned to John Walker, who was known as the Super-Patriot back then and later became the red, white, and black costumed USAgent.
-Walker got his powers, not through any kind of formula but through an entity known as “The Power Broker” (aka Doctor Karl Malus).
+The Supersolder Progam tried to find new ways to create supersoldiers outside of the formula.
+After Steve Rogers had abandoned Captain America’s mantle in the nineties, the government turned to John Walker, who was originally known as the Super-Patriot and later became the red, white, and black costumed USAgent.
+Walker got his powers, through an entity known as “The Power Broker” (aka Doctor Karl Malus).

 Why Is This Important?